brenomatos/brenomatos.github.io/_pages/about.md

 Previously, I was a Data Scientist at [Kunumi](https://www.kunumi.com/), where I work building cutting edge credit analysis solutions with NLP.
 I hold a bachelor's and a master's from UFMG, Brazil, where I worked under professors [Fabrício Benevenuto](https://scholar.google.com/citations?hl=en&user=iOnt0iMAAAAJ) and [Rodrygo Santos](https://scholar.google.com/citations?user=NAyozE0AAAAJ).

-If you would like to work with me, send an email at: [first letter of my first name] + [last name] at mpi-inf.mpg.de
+If you would like to work with me, email me at: [first letter of my first name] + [last name] at mpi-inf.mpg.de

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.